DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 # Suggested DigiNode Hardware

-To buid your own DigiNode, you need a Rasperry Pi 4 8Gb and then a case
+To buid your own DigiNode, you first need a Rasperry Pi 4 8Gb and power supply.
+You then need an SSD and case.
+For the latter, I have provided two options below to suit different budgets.

 ## Raspberry Pi 4 Model B 8Gb
 Purchase: